 The author of Art Camacho: A Filmmaker’s Journey is an award-winning action film Director/Fight choreographer/stunt performer and he has a vast experience in the entertainment industry.
 Art Camacho recently produced two Spanish language action films and was Consulting Producer on “The Jadagrace Show” starring Motown legend Barry Gordy’s granddaughter Jadagrace.

-With over 36 action films under his belt as a fight choreographer he was dubbed “The Fight Master” by the leading martial arts publications.
+With over 36 action films under his belt as a fight choreographer he was dubbed “The Fight Master” by leading martial arts publications.
 Camacho then became a successful feature film Director/Producer.
 In Lionsgate release: Confessions of a Pit fighter, Camacho not only directed the feature but wrote, and Co-produced it as well.
-It starred Armand Assante, James Russo and Flavor Flav.
+The film starred Armand Assante, James Russo and Flavor Flav.

 Camacho soon distinguished himself as one of the “Promising directors in the action film genre” according to Premier magazine.
-His Producing/directing film career has not been limited to action but all genres including family films.
-His film Little Bigfoot went on to become the third highest grossing DVD release for Republic pictures and garnered two stars in TV Guide.
-His directorial debut, The Power Within, garnered rave reviews from the International film community and was extremely lucrative in the Foreign and Domestic film markets.
+His Producing/Directing film career has not been limited to action but all genres including family films.
+His film Little Bigfoot (1997) went on to become the third highest grossing DVD release for Republic pictures and garnered two stars in TV Guide.
+His directorial debut, The Power Within (1995), garnered rave reviews from the International film community and was extremely lucrative in the Foreign and Domestic film markets.

 Camacho also Directed episodes of LA Heat; and Reyes y Rey, for Sony Pictures.
 He has been featured in numerous international magazines and L.A.’s largest Spanish Language Newspaper “La Opinion” dubbing him “One of Latino Hollywood’s best action directors”.
 Also featured on Hola Los Angeles, Cinemax Mexico’s channel 12, Despierta America and Control.